-Even if you are unsure what happened was an assault or offense, the college encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services, or the assistant dean.
+Even if you are unsure what happened was an assault or other type of misconduct, the college encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services, or the assistant dean.
 Communications with counselors and other health care providers are confidential.
-Other college employees, however, including resident assistants and senior residents, have an obligation to let the assistant dean know that a sexual assault or offense has occurred.
-The assistant dean will then contact you to discuss the incident and whether the complaint process will be initiated.
+Other college employees, however, including resident assistants and senior residents, have an obligation to let the director of student services, who is the Title IX coordinator, know that a sexual assault or offense has occurred.
+The director of student services will then contact you to discuss the incident and whether the complaint process will be initiated.
 (For more information on the complaint process, click here.)

 Sexual Assault Crisis Center Hotline: 410-222-7273

 Annapolis Police Department: 410-268-9000

 Sexual Assault/Spouse Abuse Resource Center of Annapolis: 410-836-8430

 For more information on sexual misconduct, see the Student Handbook, Appendices I-III.